SGReddit1/SubGuard/README.md

 When a member is issued a final warning, the app will ban them for the amount of time specified in the app settings.
 The member gets a ban confirmation PM from the App and Reddit facilitates a more formal ban notice PM from the Subreddit.

-Visit r/SubGuard for screenshots of PM messages sent and "Check my Warnings (SubGuard)" details.

 - An optional installation setting is available to receive ModMail notifications ++ v 0.0.3
 - Custom comments may be created in the app installation settings page for Comment & Remind and Lock & Warn ++ v 0.0.4
 - Moderators may now decide at how many warnings SubGuard should issue a ban, and for how long the ban should last.
 Added new functionality that removes all warnings after someone is banned allowing a banned user to return to the group once their ban is over with no warnings, starting the warning process over. ++ v 0.0.5